DioxusLabs/dioxus/docs/guide/src/en/interactivity/hooks.md

 Thankfully, there is another hook for that, `use_ref`!
 It is similar to `use_state`, but it lets you get a mutable reference to the contained data.

 Here's a simple example that keeps a list of events in a `use_ref`.
-We can acquire write access to the state with `.write()`, and then just `.push` a new value to the state:
+We can acquire write access to the state with `.with_mut()`, and then just `.push` a new value to the state:

 ```rust
 {{#include ../../../examples/hooks_use_ref.rs:component}}